jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 In return for suffering a single Hit Point of damage to every location, these bloody wards protect the recipient from physical harm; granting them barrier against hostile magic with a Magnitude less than or equal to one plus the miracle’s Magnitude.
-In this circumstance

-38
-Alex Greene (order #3262370)                                                                         7
-         hostile implies a spell which has the Resist trait.
+In this circumstance hostile implies a spell which has the Resist trait.
 The wards still allow beneficial magic through, such as healing spells or useful augmentation spells from other casters.

 Ward Magic cannot be stacked with any other spell that provides magic protection, such as Absorption, Reflection, Shield or Common Magic and Sorcery spells which perform the same action.
 Neither can it be combined with any other Ward spell.

-Ward Spirit
+### Ward Spirit

 Duration 15, Rank Initiate, Touch

 Similar to the other Ward spells, this miracle is a powerful way of preventing the malign